Hyperloop startup says superfast rail a reality

 Pishevar told AFP he expected the first hyperloop system to be built outside the US because “the speed at which other governments work” could be an advantage.

-Pods would rocket along rails through reduced-pressure tubes at speeds of 1,200kph.
+Pods would rocket along rails through reduced-pressure tubes at speeds of 1,200 kilometers (750 miles) per hour.

 Hyperloop One says the system offers better safety than passenger jets, lower build and maintenance costs than high-speed trains, and energy usage, per person, that is similar to a bicycle.